FAQs and Useful Information

-Some laws cover various aspects which may be a cross-over into different operational areas within the University where each operational area is responsible for particular compliance obligations under the Act.
+Some laws cover various aspects which may be a cross-over into different operational areas within the University and its controlled entities where each operational area is responsible for particular compliance obligations under the Act.
 Whether the law is also assigned to another area, or just one, depends on the “Level” assigned to the law (see above FAQ for level definitions).
 The Level indicates whether these obligations may be:

 - shared / collective, and requires joint management with others to assure of operational compliance (usually Level B legislation e.g. Education Services for Overseas Students Act);

 - separate / distinct between multiple Representatives, and does not necessitate consultation with others to assure of compliance (usually Level D legislation e.g. Health Practitioner Regulation National Law Act);